Local-based authentication. This authentication type is only useful

 Once you log in for the first time using this authentication method, we

 recommend changing the password of the local “admin” user.
-To do this,
+To do this, there are two options:

-click Change password on the top right of the site (under the user icon).
+Change the local password from the UI, click Change password on the top right of the site (under the user icon).

 The main use of the local-based authentication is to change the